The University was founded in 1897 and teaching began in April 1899 with 115 students enrolled in the first year.

 In 1961, the University of New Zealand system was dissolved, and on 1 January 1962, Victoria College became Victoria University of Wellington.

 The University incorporated the Wellington College of Education as the Faculty of Education on 1 January 2005.
-The following year, Victoria and Massey Universities set up the New Zealand School of Music, a centre of musical excellence that combined the institutions’ music programmes.
+The following year, the New Zealand School of Music was established by Victoria University of Wellington and Massey University, a centre of musical excellence that combined the institutions’ music programmes.

-From a single campus in Kelburn with fewer than 260 students, Victoria has grown into a network of campuses, research centres, institutes and partnerships worldwide.
+From a single campus in Kelburn with fewer than 260 students, Victoria University of Wellington has grown into a network of campuses, research centres, institutes and partnerships worldwide.

-Campus plaques are located across the University offering insights to those who have contributed to Victoria since it was established in 1897.
+Campus plaques are located across the University offering insights to those who have contributed to the University since it was established in 1897.